OpenProCramMaker/VmBackup/README.md

 1. VmBackup will require lots of file storage; setup a storage server with an exported VM backup share.
    - Frequently NFS is used for the storage server, with many installation and configuration sources available on the web.
    - An optional SMB/CIFS mode can be enabled via the `share_type` option in the config file.
 2. For all of the XenServers in a given pool, mount the new share at your desired filesystem location (default location is `/mnt/VmBackup`).
-3. Finish creating a share directory structure that meets your needs.
-Here are the VmBackup sub-directories:
-   - /mnt/VmBackup/exports - Contains all VM backups (reconfigurable with `backup_dir` option)
+   - **NOTE**: Make sure to add the new mount information to the `/etc/fstab` file to ensure it is remounted on a reboot of the host.
+3. Download and extract the latest release to your execution location, such as `/mnt/VmBackup`
+   - If you run VmBackup from a location other than the default, you must update the base directory using the `base_dir` option to update the following locations to match as they use absolute paths:
+      - `%base_dir%/etc`
+         - Contains `vmbackup.example` (example vmbackup.cfg file that is heavily commented)
+         - Contains `%base_dir%/etc/logging.example` (example of logging.json with default logging configuration)
-   - /mnt/VmBackup/etc - Contains optional configuration file `vmbackup.cfg` for overriding default configuration and optional `logging.json` for overriding default logging settings
+         - Location to include optional configuration file `vmbackup.cfg` for overriding default configuration
+         - Location to include optional `logging.json` for overriding default logging settings
+      - `%base_dir%/logs`
-   - /mnt/VmBackup/logs - Contains VmBackup log files `vmbackup.log` and `debug.log`.
+         - Contains VmBackup log files `vmbackup.log` and `debug.log`.
-4. Download and extract the latest release to your execution location, such as `/mnt/VmBackup`
-5. Inspect and customize certain options in the `%base_dir%/etc/vmbackup.cfg`, `/etc/vmbackup.cfg`, and/or `~/vmbackup.cfg` as desired. `%base_dir%/etc/vmbackup.example` is heavily commented to help you understand the options. `%base_dir%/etc/logging.example` shows the default logging configuration.
+4. Inspect and customize certain options in the `%base_dir%/etc/vmbackup.cfg`, `/etc/vmbackup.cfg`, and/or `~/vmbackup.cfg` as desired.
    - The configuration files are read in the following order with a "last match wins" convention
      - `%base_dir%/etc/vmbackup.cfg`
      - `/etc/vmbackup.cfg`
      - `~/vmbackup.cfg`
-     - Command-line specified config file using `-c <file>` or `--config <file>` option
+     - Optional config file using `-c <file>` or `--config <file>` command-line option
-6. Initially use the `--preview` command-line option to confirm the resulting configuration from files and command-line flags before running an actual backup.
+5. Initially use the `--preview` command-line option to confirm the resulting configuration from files and command-line flags before running an actual backup.
-7. Set up a crontab entry or method for executing backups on a schedule
+6. Set up a crontab entry or method for executing backups on a schedule

 ## VmBackup Command Usage